LearningNerd/100daysofcode/README.md

 **Finished:**
   - Make the progress grid dynamic: display a green box for each completed day, or a grey box for all future days
+  - Grid is only visible if user is logged in
   - Add a modal that appears when clicking each day, displaying information for that day (date, project link, and tweet link)
+  - Modal disappers when clicking outside of it

 **#TIL:**
   - Messed around with the Performance tab in Chrome DevTools -- so much more to learn here!
   - Render-Blocking CSS: https://developers.google.com/web/tools/lighthouse/audits/blocking-resources